Zilliqa/ZIP/zips/zip-11.md

 * The specification for the different contracts needed for Phase I can be found [here](https://github.com/Zilliqa/staking-contract/blob/dev/contracts/README.md).

-* The implementation of the contracts cab be found [here](https://github.com/Zilliqa/staking-contract/tree/dev/contracts).
+* The implementation of the contracts can be found [here](https://github.com/Zilliqa/staking-contract/tree/dev/contracts).

 # Limitations and Future Work